LionelB5/polygon-books-hardhat/learning/PROXIES.md

 Put simply, smart contract proxies allow us to change the contract code, while preserving the state, balance, and address.

-At the time of writing, there are two popular standards that exist for implementing smart contract proxies:
+At the time of writing, there are four popular standards that exist for implementing smart contract proxies:

 - Transparent Upgradeable Proxy (currently used in this project)
 - UUPS (Universal Upgradeable Proxy Standard) Proxy